OPERATING PROCEDURES

 (Referred to as NTBOA or Chapter)

-2022-2023 Operating Procedures
+2024-2025 Operating Procedures

 NTBOA character and inclusivity statement:

-The North Texas Basketball Officials Association (NTBOA) embraces the value of diversity in its membership as well as with the schools we service.
+The North Texas Basketball Officials Association (NTBOA) embraces the value of diversity in its membership as well as with the schools we serve.
 Our desire is to (within reason) utilize the strength of uniqueness to facilitate a meaningful growing athletic experience for the members of our chapter, the young men and women who are competing, the coaches who are working, and the various supporters of each category that is free from judgment or improper treatment.
 To project the type of acceptance and stereotype-free experience mentioned, we recognize as an organization the need to lead that charge within our own association first.
 The NTBOA recognizes the reality that every individual has the right to feel safe to express ideas that differ from those held by other members of the community.
 However, all people who aspire to be part of our organization must accept the responsibility to demonstrate civility and respect for the dignity of others.
 Recognizing that the proper balance between freedom of expression and respect for others is not always apparent or easy to achieve, we must continually challenge ourselves and each other in an atmosphere of mutual concern, goodwill, and respect.
 Therefore, expressions or actions that disparage an individual’s or group’s ethnicity, gender, religion, sexual orientation, marital status, age or disability are contrary to the mission of the NTBOA, and as such, any individual who commits such acts, intentionally or not, is subject to review by the Internal Review Committee and/or the Board of Directors.

-The Board of Directors (BOD or Board) has adopted the following NTBOA Operating Procedures for the 2022-2023 season.
+The Board of Directors (BOD or Board) has adopted the following NTBOA Operating Procedures for the 2024-2025 season.
 These procedures may be revised as necessary by the Board, to conform to such needs as may arise.
 The intent of these Operating Procedures is to provide the membership with the methods used by the Board in the chapter operations.
 It further details the board’s expectations and objectives of the membership in the service to the schools, the Chapter, and to basketball officiating in general.

 Testing: